-The above ground reconstruction component will include full depth reconstruction of three travel lanes, two parallel parking lanes, three new traffic signal replacements meeting Accessibility for Ontarians with Disabilities Act (AODA) accessibility standards, a new pedestrian cross-over, newly upgraded LED street lighting, sidewalks and various streetscape features.
+The above ground reconstruction component includes full depth reconstruction of three travel lanes, two parallel parking lanes, four new traffic signal replacements meeting Accessibility for Ontarians with Disabilities Act (AODA) accessibility standards, a new pedestrian cross-over, newly upgraded LED street lighting, sidewalks and various streetscape features.
 The street will also be adding a newly configured cycle-track (fully separated) meeting the objectives for a complete street design.
 Phase 1 of the project was completed between Chambers Street and Russell Street in November of 2020.